jabba-jedi/sigtest/docs/readme-draft.md

 ## Local version

-Download `sigtest` sources, open `termial` at the root the folder, and run:
+Download `sigtest` sources, open `terminal` at the root the folder, and run:

 ```bash
 ...